artur-gajewski/react-redux-boilerplate/README.md

-# Hardcore React Training Broilerplate
+# React Redux Boilerplate with Ducks

 Boilerplate to start your next project with React.